HoangLuongTrung/udacity-myStore/my-store/README.md

 Run `npm install` to install the dependencies.

 ## Development server

-Run `npm run start` for a dev server.
+Go to the workspace directory and launch the application. `cd my-store` Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.